max1220/SCPxp/libvirt/README.md

 # libvirt automated setup scripts

-The script `libvirt/setup_libvirt.sh` automatically restores a libvirt VM from snapshot and sets up the VM for LXC container hosting using the scripts in `host/`.
+The script `libvirt/setup_libvirt.sh` automatically sets up a libvirt-based VM for LXC container hosting using the scripts in `host/`.

-This is mainly useful for testing the host setup.
+This is mainly used for testing the host setup.